alephdata/aleph/README.md

 root@worker# aleph crawl opennames
 ```

-Please note that importing entity watchlists requires re-indexing documents that match the given entity search terms.
-If you already have documents indexed, expect a significant amount of background activity following the import of the OpenNames watchlists.
+Please note that importing entity collections requires re-indexing documents that match the given entity search terms.
+If you already have documents indexed, expect a significant amount of background activity following the import of the OpenNames collections.

 ### Developing a custom crawler